Ron's specialty I'm quoting now, Ron Clain's specialty is the whole of government and especially transportation.

 Thank you very much.

-I was there in 2007 and 2008 as a advisor to the Iraqi Air Force, and you understated the amount of damage that the lying about what we were doing over there has done.
+And you understated the amount of damage that the lying about what we were doing over there has done.

-Um not only did they lie about us, and and I was certainly in a in a chow hall in Baghdad when uh Harry Reid said what he said about us, it's over and the surges failed, but they also lied about the Iraqis, and and I'd be more than happy to amplify that.
+Not only did they lie about us, and I was certainly in a chow hall in Baghdad when Harry Reid said what he said about us, it's over and the search has failed, but they also lied about the Iraqis.

-And uh I I think it's um Barack Obama.
+And I think it's Barack Obama.

 So we had to deal with their carping and lying and degrading our efforts there, and it actually affected them a great deal.